N-Garai/Quantum-tower-defence/README.md

 - Starting amount: $400
 - Earn money by defeating enemies
 - Spend on towers ($100-$250 each)
-- Get 50% refund when selling towers
+- Get 50% refund when removing towers

 **❤️ Lives**
 - Starting lives: 20